ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 ## TIPS with Different HTTP Versions

-The HTTP version a "https" connection uses is negotiated between client and server using the TLS ALPN extension, described in Section 3.1 of {{RFC9113}} for HTTP/2 and Section 3.1 of {{RFC9114}} for HTTP/3.
-For a "http" connection, the explicit announcement of HTTP/2 or HTTP/3 support by the server is outside the scope of this document.
+The HTTP version of a "https" connection uses is negotiated between client and server using the TLS ALPN extension, as specified in Section 3.1 of {{RFC9113}}
+for HTTP/2 and Section 3.1 of {{RFC9114}} for HTTP/3.
+For a "http" connection,
+the explicit announcement of HTTP/2 or HTTP/3 support by the server is outside the scope of this document.

-While TIPS is designed to take advantage of newer HTTP features like server push and substreams for concurrent fetch, TIPS still functions with HTTP/1.x for client pull defined in Section 7, with the limitation that it cannot cancel any outstanding requests or fetch resources concurrently over the same connection due to the blocking nature of HTTP/1.x requests.
-Additionally, because HTTP/1.x does not support server push, the use of TIPS with server push defined in Section 8 is not available if a client connects to an ALTO server with HTTP/1.x.
-If a client only capable of HTTP/1.x desires to monitor multiple resources at the same time, it must open multiple connections, one for each resource, so that an outstanding long-poll request can be issued for each resource to monitor for new updates.
+While TIPS is designed to take advantage of newer HTTP features like server push and substreams for concurrent fetch, TIPS still functions with HTTP/1.x for client pull defined in {{pull}}, with the limitation that it cannot cancel any outstanding requests or fetch resources concurrently over the same connection due to the blocking nature of HTTP/1.x requests.
+Additionally, because HTTP/1.x does not support server push, the use of TIPS with server push defined in
+{{push}} is not available if a client connects to an ALTO server with HTTP/1.x.
+If a client only capable of HTTP/1.x desires to concurrently monitor multiple resources at the same time, it must open multiple connections, one for each resource, so that an outstanding long-poll request can be issued for each resource to monitor for new updates.
 For HTTP/2 and /3, because of substreams, multiple resources can be monitored simultaneously.

-# TIPS Information Resource Directory (IRD) Announcement
+# TIPS Information Resource Directory (IRD) Announcement {#ird}

-An ALTO server's IRD (Information Resource Directory) MAY define one or more transport information publication services, which ALTO clients use to request new TIPS instances.
-An IRD entry defining a TIPS MUST declare the "media-type", and specify "capabilities" and "uses" as follows.
+To announce a TIPS information resource in the information resource directory (IRD), an ALTO server MUST specify the "media-type", "capabilities" and "uses" as follows.

 ## Media Type

 The media type of the Transport Information Publication Service resource is "application/alto-tips+json".

 ## Capabilities

-The capabilities declaration of TIPS is modelled on that defined in Section 6.3 of {{RFC8895}}.
+The capabilities field of TIPS is modelled on that defined in Section 6.3 of {{RFC8895}}.

 Specifically, the capabilities are defined as an object of type